Monday, June 9, 2025

 How should consent be gained?
 Prior to the session - at the session?
 Individually or as a group?
 Verbally or written?
 Was there a disclaimer saying photograph/s may/will be taken during the session/sessions that you attend?

 I know there are many reasons someone may not want their photograph taken in a one of these sessions and then shared.
 The reasons for this are again a massive topic - I'm not getting into that here.
 Some people may say yes when they mean no if they are put on the spot as they enter a class.
 I was one of those people.
+Even if you say no are you then asked to move to a place where you will be out of shot and left feeling like you don't belong.

 After completing several yoga courses that covered the topics of consent, trauma and yoga as a safe space.
 I realised I'm not the only who is not comfortable with having my photo take during a class.
 And just how big this topic is!